 An adventure to Xochimilco’s Island of the Creepy Dolls on Day of the Dead

 I planned my Mexico City trip to coincide with Halloween/Dia de los Muertos, as I’m a fan of spooky festivals (I have a costume box that gets quite a workout in October) and wanted to see the full range of spiritual, spirit-ful events that Mexico City had to offer.
-Knowing that there was an island that was guarded by decomposing dolls, and that it was somehow within Mexico City, that was clearly at the top of the list to see on Day of the Dead itself.
-What I found that while this was an amazing experience, it was not the easiest to get to.
+Knowing that there was an island guarded by decomposing dolls, and that it was within Mexico City, it was clearly at the top of the list to see on Day of the Dead itself.
+While I had an amazing experience, it was not the easiest to get to.
 Let me walk you through my trip to Isla de las Muñecas, and how to do it better.

 You’ll pass by floating mariachi bands, boats selling tamales, quesadillas, churros, and other sweets.
 The houses along the sides of the canals offer dockside dining as well as toilet access for a few pesos (smart thinking, as we found out later on after a couple of beers!).
 However, the kitchen boats and piers aren’t plentiful - you may need to search them out or chase them down the canal.
 It’s a good idea to bring your own snacks and beer, just in case.

-The trip to the Island took about 90 minutes, traveling through locks, and makeshift ferry crossings.
-At a certain point we turned east and stopped seeing other boats, which lead to the feeling of ‘you don’t want to go down that road…’ Towards the end, our driver really had to push us through the weeds, for which we provided copious encouragement and one of our extra beers.
+The trip to the Island took about 90 minutes, traveling through locks and makeshift ferry crossings.
+At a certain point we turned east and stopped seeing other boats.
+I started getting the feeling of ‘you don’t want to go down that road…’ Towards the end, our driver really had to push us through the weeds, for which we provided copious encouragement and one of our extra beers.
 We did wonder though, was going to a haunted island of Day of the Dead daring the spirits to make an appearance?

 Eventually we got to the island, which is less ‘island’ and more ‘Tiny strip of land between marshes and farms that’s separated by a canal.’
 On land, you’ll have to pay to bring a non-phone camera.
-You’ll also have to pay to use the toilet (about 20 pesos) The island itself had a couple of small huts, a makeshift kitchen offering quesadillas for sale, and a plethora of decaying dolls.
+You’ll also have to pay to use the toilet (about 20 pesos) The island itself has a couple of small huts, a makeshift kitchen offering quesadillas for sale, and a plethora of decaying dolls.
 There were about 3-4 other boats’ worth of people on the island with us, all of us enjoying the spooky atmosphere in the setting sunlight.
 The decaying dolls were strung up in the trees, along the huts, and along the edges of the land, creating a border.
 An on-site guide offered to give a talk to all of the groups in one of the huts, which is where we heard the story of the island.

 Eventually our trajinera made it back to the docks.
 We tipped our driver well and emerged tired, hungry, but satisfied with our day.
 We were worried about how to get a return taxi, as the docks are sort of in the middle of nowhere, but here the holiday again worked in our favor, and the nearby festival drew enough of a crowd to bring in the cabs.
 Still, if you’re not going on a popular night… maybe be prepared to call an uber.
 Our adventure continued as our cab couldn’t get all the way back to Coyoacan without running into the street carnival, but that’s a different adventure!